The monodromy of unit-root $F$-isocrystals with geometric origin: Abstract

 \section{Abstract}

-Let $C$ be a smooth curve over a finite field in characteristic $p$ and let $M$ be an overconvergent $F$-isocrystal over $C$.
-After replacing $C$ with a dense open subset, $M$ obtains a slope filtration, whose steps interpolate the Frobenius eigenvalues of $M$ with bounded slope.
+Let $C$ be a smooth curve over a finite field of characteristic $p$ and let $M$ be an overconvergent $\mathbf{F}$-isocrystal over $C$.
+After replacing $C$ with a dense open subset, $M$ obtains a slope filtration.
 This is a purely $p$-adic phenomenon; there is no counterpart in the theory of lisse $\ell$-adic sheaves.
 The graded pieces of this slope filtration correspond to lisse $p$-adic sheaves, which we call geometric.
-Geometric lisse $p$-adic sheaves are mysterious.
-While they fit together to build an overconvergent $F$-isocrystal, which should have motivic origin, individually they are not motivic.
+Geometric lisse $p$-adic sheaves are mysterious, as there is no $\ell$-adic analogue.
 In this article we study the monodromy of geometric lisse $p$-adic sheaves with rank one.
-We prove that the ramification breaks grow exponentially.
-In the case where $M$ is ordinary we prove that the ramification breaks are predicted by polynomials in $p^n$, which implies a variant of Wan's genus stability conjecture.
-The crux of the proof is the theory of $F$-isocrystals with log-decay.
-We prove a monodromy theorem for these $F$-isocrystals, as well as a theorem relating the slopes of $M$ to the rate of log-decay of the slope filtration.
-As a consequence of these methods, we provide a new proof of the Drinfeld-Kedlaya theorem for irreducible $F$-isocrystals on curves.
+More precisely, we prove exponential bounds on their ramification breaks.
+When the generic slopes of $M$ are integers, we show that the local ramification breaks satisfy a certain type of periodicity.
+The crux of the proof is the theory of $\mathbf{F}$-isocrystals with log-decay.
+We prove a monodromy theorem for these $\mathbf{F}$-isocrystals, as well as a theorem relating the slopes of $M$ to the rate of log-decay of the slope filtration.
+As a consequence of these methods, we provide a new proof of the Drinfeld-Kedlaya theorem for irreducible $\mathbf{F}$-isocrystals on curves.